ingestly/ingestly-endpoint/README.md

 - Fastest response time for beacons.
 The endpoint is Fastly's global edge nodes, no backend, response is HTTP 204 and SDK uses ASYNC request.
 - Direct ingestion into Google BigQuery.
 You don't need to configure any complicated integrations, no need to export/import by batches.
 - Easy to start.
 You can start using Ingestly within 2 minutes for free if you already have a trial account on Fastly and GCP.
 - WebKit's ITP friendly.
-The endpoint issues 1st party cookie with secure flags.
+The endpoint issues 1st party cookies with Secure and httpOnly flags.

 ## Setup